Human trafficking is the trade of humans, usually for the purpose of forced labour, sexual slavery, or commercial sexual exploitation.

 - Have you been brought to the UK against your will?

-- Have you been brought to the UK but these promises have been broken?
+- Have you been brought to the UK but the promises made to you have been broken?

-- Are you receiving the money that you’re earning or are you being forced to give the money to someone else?
+- Are you being forced to give the money you earn to someone else?

 - Is someone forcing you to see more clients than you originally expected?

 - Is someone forcing you to have unprotected sex or have sex in a way that you do not want to?

 If you or anyone you know may have been a victim of trafficking you can contact the SAFE Project team, the Salvation Army or Hope for Justice for help and support.